-When remodeling a kitchen, many people spend hours deciding on the aesthetic choices - the color of the countertops or the style of cabinet doors.
+When remodeling a kitchen (or designing a kitchen for a new home), many people spend hours deciding on the aesthetic choices - the color of the countertops or the style of cabinet doors.

 Two drawer dishwashers are currently popular, but having a full sized dishwasher on either side of your sink is also becoming popular in custom homes.